pwa-builder/pwabuilder-blog/src/posts/announcing-ios/announcing-ios.md

 [Microsoft Store supports PWAs](/posts/bringing-chromium-edge-pwas-to-the-microsoft-store/) as first-class apps.
 Google Play [does as well](/posts/microsoft-and-google-team-up-to-make-pwas-better-in-the-play-store).

 While WebKit is [making progress on PWA support](https://webkit.org/blog/11989/new-webkit-features-in-safari-15/), at the time of this writing, [PWAs remain a second-class citizen on iOS](https://firt.dev/ios-14.5/).
-Apple's App Store support for PWAs is non-existent, requiring a web view-based solution like PWABuilder's.
+The iOS App Store's support for PWAs is non-existent, requiring a web view-based solution like PWABuilder's.

 Additionally, because [iOS doesn't allow 3rd party browser engines](https://infrequently.org/2021/08/webkit-ios-deep-dive/), your PWA is limited to WebKit's PWA capabilities, which are currently lagging behind other browser engines.